rising-dancho/flask-react-native/README.md

 - python must also be installed on your machine (tick the `PATH` checkbox before installing python)
 - create the `virtual environment`, activate the virtual environment using the `Command Prompt` (make sure you are in the `Scripts` directory where `activate.bat` is located)
 - `cd` back to `backend` folder where the  `requirements.txt` is located and then run the command to install the packages
-- once your done with the instructions above, make sure you are in the `backend` folder and then run this code in the `Command Prompt`:
+- once you're done with the instructions above, make sure you are in the `backend` folder and then run this code in the `Command Prompt`:
   `python app.py`
 - finally, install `Postman` so that you can test the `CRUD` routes